nevinera/Epsilon-D20/core.markdown

 Most spells don't take away any HP unless they succeed - spells that manifest an entity which can miss (fireball, magic missile) still take HP even if they miss (and misses still hit *something*).

 A caster can learn spells up to `ceil(clvl / 2)`.
 On level up, he gains/learns one spell of each rank he can cast.
 Spells cost `rank + 1` hp to cast by default.
-A caster can choose one spell of each rank except the highest they can use to be particularly familiar with (preferably whichever spell he/she casts most often) - that spell costs half as much (round down).
+A caster can choose one spell of each rank except the highest they can use to be particularly familiar with (preferably whichever spell he/she casts most often) - that spell costs half as much (round down) (So a rank zero spell is free).

 ###Modifiers:
   A caster can modify his spells in various ways while casting them.
 Modifying a spell makes it take longer to cast, and also take more HP.